FAQS - All About SWU

 What is the situation with BASW’s Advice & Representation Service?

-The A&R Service continues to offer employment and professional advice services and representation services at regulatory councils across the UK to members of BASW (whether you opt-in to membership of the union or not) while also forming an integral part of the Social Workers Union.
+The A&R Service continues to offer employment and professional advice services and representation services at regulatory councils across the UK to members of BASW (whether you opt-in to membership of the union or not).
+However, the additional membership of SWU also offers representation at any internal employment related hearings.